 One of the chief goals of HPC is to support and promote innovation and creative approaches with regard to the future of affordable housing.
-Two of HPC’s major initiatives explore issues faced broadly by housing providers across Canada and present options to develop new tools to drive business transformation.
+HPC’s major priority is to explore issues faced broadly by housing providers across Canada and to present options to develop new tools to drive business transformation.

-For further information or to become a partner in this study, please contact firstname.lastname@example.org.
+For further information about this study, please contact firstname.lastname@example.org.

 Business Transformation: Promising Practices for Social and Affordable Housing